The Generator Experts Since 1965 | License #708125 | Contact Us

 If you’re the building or facility manager for a company who makes more than $5,000/day, then yes – you’ll need a small generator rental to tide you through planned or unplanned outages.

-However, if you’re considering renting one for your house or small business, Sal says it probably isn’t worth it.
+However, if you’re considering renting one for your house or small business, Tim says it probably isn’t worth it.

 How Much Does It Cost to Rent a Generator?

-Sal points out that a single rental generator can cost $3,000 or more per day.
-Businesses that make less than that are better off shutting down for the day, while houses can keep the essentials (in California, usually the refrigerator) powered with a much cheaper portable generator.
+Tim points out that a single rental generator can cost $3,000 or more per day.
+Businesses that make less than that are better off shutting down for the day, while houses can keep the essentials (in California, usually the refrigerator) powered with a much cheaper portable generator

 Of course, if your area is prone to rolling blackouts or extreme weather (and what part of California isn’t?) and your household needs to keep more than the refrigerator in working order, investing in your own standby generator is worth considering.
 In that case, check out our “Portable or Standby Generator” comparison to see which option is the best fit for your household.